amir1376/compose-custom-window-frame/README.md

 ## Usage

- - For simple usage Please check `app` module for sample usage
+ - Please check `app` module for sample usage
  - I also used this in the [AB Download Manager](https://github.com/amir1376/ab-download-manager)

 ## Note